-If there were ever a term whose scope must be presumed to be broad, it is the term "person."
+If there were ever a term whose broad scope demands unconditional respect, it is the term "person."
 For whoever is not a person lacks not only the privileges of citizenship, but even the barest minimum of human rights.
-A person need not have every right - prisoners, minors, and aliens, for example, do not possess the full panoply of rights and privileges afforded under the Constitution - but a nonperson has no rights whatsoever.
-A nonperson is no better off than property, entirely subject to the whim of the owner and whatever permissible regulation the state may deign to impose.
+A person need not have every right prisoners, minors, and aliens, for example, do not possess the full panoply of rights and privileges afforded under the Constitution but a non-person has no rights whatsoever.
+A non-person is no better off than property, entirely subject to the whim of the owner and whatever permissible regulation the government may deign to impose.

-The constitutional protection for "persons" simply cannot function if each individual or class of human beings must prove inclusion in the roll of "persons."
+The constitutional protection for "persons" simply cannot function if each individual or class of human beings must prove explicit inclusion in some unwritten catalogue of "persons."
 Does the term "person" include mentally disabled individuals?
-There is not likely much, if any, explicit support for that particular proposition in the text, history, or early application of the fourteenth amendment.
+There is not likely much, if any, explicit support for that particular proposition in the text, history, or early application of the fifth and fourteenth amendments.
 Yet these are certainly persons.
+E.g., City of Cleburne v.
+Cleburne Living Center, Inc., 473 U.S. 432 (1985) (discrimination against mentally retarded persons triggers equal protection scrutiny).
 Does "person" include citizens of hostile nations?
 Children under the age of eighteen?
 Convicted misdemeanants or felons?
 Comatose individuals?
 Each of these classes of human beings lacks either the legal or physical ability to exercise certain rights, yet each is unquestionably a class of persons.
-This is so, not because members of each class can prove their inclusion under the fourteenth amendment, but because they are presumed included absent decisive contrary proof.
-"They are humans, live, and have their being."
+This is so, not because members of each class can prove their particular inclusion under the fifth and fourteenth amendments, but because they are included by virtue of their humanity.1 "They are humans, live, and have their being."
 Levy v.
 Louisiana, 391 U.S. 68, 70 (1968) (discussing illegitimate children).
-Therefore, "[t]hey are clearly 'persons' within the meaning of the Equal Protection Clause of the Fourteenth Amendment."
+Therefore, "[t]hey are clearly 'persons'" within the meaning of the Constitution.
 Id.

 Human offspring conceived but not yet born are likewise "humans, live, and have their being."
-They do not need to overcome any additional hurdles in order to establish their right to presumptive inclusion within the term "person" as used in the fourteenth amendment.
-If unborn children are not persons, it must be because some further evidence authoritatively rebuts this presumption.
-No such evidence, however, exists.
+They are "a form of human life," Webster v.
+Reproductive Health Servs., 492 U.S. 490, 520 (1989) (plurality opinion), as are infants, toddlers, teens, adults, and the elderly.
+As human beings, prenatal children do not need to overcome any additional hurdles in order to establish their right to inclusion within the term "person" as used in the Constitution.2 Nor